~ Animation ~

 Kindness by Naomi Shihab Nye

 Naomi Shihab Nye reads her own deep and beautiful poem Kindness in this excellent animated film by Ana Pérez López, a Spanish illustrator living in London.
-Sound and music are by Chris Heagle.
+Sound and Music is by Chris Heagle.
 The piece is from a series of poetry films produced by the On Being Project.
 Others from the series have previously been featured here at Moving Poems.

 Singularity by Marissa Davis